 If so, here are some ways to improve how you estimate time.

-- TIME yourself on basic everyday tasks.
+on basic everyday tasks.
 By doing this, you can instantly and realistically see how long things take to complete.
-Instead of ‘thinking’ it takes 15 minutes to get to the school, time it and get the real data.
+Instead of ‘thinking’ it takes 15 minutes to get to the school, the time it and get the real data.
 This will help you stop inaccurately estimating and/or minimizing how long things take you to complete.
 Get real with your time and you’ll see a big difference.
-Better estimating, means better judging how much time you need to devote to certain tasks.
+Better estimating means better judging how much time you need to devote to certain tasks.

-- Use a timer and begin focusing in 10 minute segments.
 Repeat until your high priority task is complete.
-If you need more accountability with your time, you need to make time more concrete for you.
+If you need more accountability with your time, you need to make the time more concrete for you.
 I have a great product I always recommend to moms called the TimeTimer .
 It is an awesome timer that allows you to ‘see’ time slipping away before your eyes.
 If you are not good at estimating, perhaps you need a visual or auditory reminder.
 The TimeTimer can do that for you.

 Isolating your particular gaps by seeing what is NOT working for you, will help you to better determine your root causes.
 Understanding root causes to problems enables you to reclaim your time!

 [Tweet ” Trouble managing your time?
-This could be the problem. #timemanagement”]
+This could be a problem. #timemanagement”]